 In cash payment conditions, when the cost of the domestic good is five to (for small firms) seven percent higher than the cost of the imported/foreign good, the contracting party should select the domestic good.
 In the case of deregulated markets, the contracting party should select the domestic goods when the value quoted is equal to or lower than that of the imported/foreign goods.
 This requirement applies only when the domestic goods meet all the requirements set forth in contracting documents and can fulfill expected functions (idénticas o similares prestaciones).

-Whenever the selection of imported/foreign goods is challenged, the Secretariat of Industry and Commerce will determine whether the domestic goods offered in fact meet all the requirements set forth in the contracting documents and can fulfill the expected functions (idénticas o similares prestaciones) in the same manner as the imported/foreign goods selected.
+When the selection of imported/foreign goods is challenged, the Secretariat of Industry will determine if the domestic goods offered meet all the requirements set forth in the contracting documents and can fulfill the expected functions (idénticas o similares prestaciones) in the same manner as the imported/foreign goods selected.
 The Secretariat may request the advice of the National Institute of Industrial Technology (Instituto Nacional de Tecnología Industrial-INTI) or any other body accredited by the Argentine Accreditation Organization (Organismo Argentino de Acreditación -OAA).
 If the challenge fails, the challenging party pays the costs of the Secretariat's intervention; if the challenge succeeds, the bidder offering the imported/foreign goods pays the costs.

 Ninety percent of the Argentine population is concentrated in urban areas, with over 40 percent living in Buenos Aires and its suburbs, and approximately another 30 percent in the cities of Cordoba, Rosario, and Mendoza combined.